zhangjiemin000/fritz-models/README.md

 Models in this repository contain code and utility for training models as well as converting them to mobile-friendly formats like Core ML, TensorFlow Mobile, and TensorFlow Lite.

 ## Update: 12/26/2018
-For convinience, we've consolodated a few open source projects into a single repository. `fritz-style-transfer` has been renamed `fritz-models`.
+For convenience, we've consolodated a few open source projects into a single repository. `fritz-style-transfer` has been renamed `fritz-models`.
 Have no fear, all of the code for style transfer lives in the `style_transfer` sub-directory.

 ## Models